evgenyneu/Scrollable/README.md

-# Scrolling content vertically in iOS with autolayout.
+# Scrolling content vertically in iOS with autolayout

 This demo app shows how to make content scrolled vertically but not horizontally.